Spanish and Portuguese Hosts Eulàlia Miralles Jori in partnership with the Institut Ramon Llull

 (Hosted by Lect.
 Ana B. Redondo-Campillos)

-This talk will be in Catalan
+This talk was held in Catalan

 Language and Politics in Catalan Territories